Lalganj, Bihar: About

 Lalganj is a Nagar Panchayat city in the district of Vaishali, Bihar.
-It is well connected to Hajipur, Patna, Sarai, Muzzaffarpur, Vaishali and Bhagwanpur.
+It is well connected to Hajipur, Patna, Sarai, Muzaffarpur, and Bhagwanpur.
 The Lalganj city is divided into 24 wards for which elections are held every 5 years.
 The Lalganj Nagar Nigam has a population of 37,098 of which 19,671 are males while 17,427 are females as per report released by Census India 2011.

-The population of children aged 0-6 is 5749 which is 15.50% of total population of Lalganj (NP).
+The population of children aged 0–6 is 5749 which is 15.50% of total population of Lalganj (NP).
 In Lalganj Nagar Panchayat, the female sex ratio is 886 against state average of 918.
 Moreover, the child sex ratio in Lalganj is around 916 compared to Bihar state average of 935.
 The literacy rate of Lalganj city is 71.91% higher than the state average of 61.80%.
 In Lalganj, male literacy is around 78.19% while the female literacy rate is 64.78%.

 Lalganj Nagar Nigam has total administration over 6,339 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Nagar Nigam limits and impose taxes on properties coming under its jurisdiction.